 For example, you would expect they may all be the same thickness or have a specific technology exclusive to them, but they don't except for the waterproof Forte collection.

 They come in random dimensions, thicknesses, and colors, so which collection is right for you?

 Let me simplify it for you.

 If you are looking for the vinyl plank wood look (not the sheet vinyl), you only need to look at four (4) of the six available collections:

-All of Shaw’s existing as well as older products will fall under one of these collections.
+All of Shaw's existing and older products will fall under one of these collections.

-*Go with this product if you are a homeowner wanting a great bang for your buck product that looks great and is extremely resilient.
+*Go with this product if you are a homeowner wanting an excellent bang for your buck product that looks great and is highly resilient.

 Available Styles: Century Plank, Cornerstone Plank, Dandridge, Destiny Plank, Georgetown Plus Plank, Insight Plank, Modern Twist, Modern Twist, Norfolk Plank, Retreat Tile, Rock Creek Tile, Stone Fusion, Traveler Tile, Traverse, Tyson Plank 6mil, Tyson Plank 12mil, Tyson Plank 20mil, Uptown 8mil, Uptown 12mil, Uptown 20mil, Urbanality 6mil, Urbanality 12mil, Urbanality 20mil, Wanderlust, Watercolor, World's Fair 6mil, World's Fair 12 mil.